Sawad: Sasanian

 Warfare with the Roman Empire sometimes threatened the security of the region, particularly the areas to the west of the Tigris.
 There was widespread destruction of major urban centers as well as rural agricultural infrastructure that was necessary for recovery.
 For example, even the area of the Nahr al-Malik, deep within Sassanid territory, was devastated by the Roman emperor Julian's invasion of Mesopotamia.
 The Persians destroyed dikes, which caused extensive flooding, while simultaneously damming up major waterways to prevent the Romans from being able to use them for transport.
 The Romans, meanwhile, burned small towns and villages in the countryside while also destroying farms and killing livestock.

 Since the destruction largely occurred west of the Tigris, the Sassanid emperors focused on developing the region of Ctesiphon and its hinterlands east of the Tigris, while investing less in the regions on the west bank.
 Thus, settlement retracted west of the Tigris from its peak during Parthian rule.
 In the Diyala valley east of the Tigris, however, settlement reached its peak, with over twice as many settlements and over twice the built-up area as during the Parthian period.
 In this region, human settlement was as much as 35 times denser and more extensive than it had been under the Achaemenid kings.

 During this period, both large cities and small villages increased in number and in size, while medium-sized towns decreased in percentage of all settlements compared to the Parthian era.
 This indicates that the growing population in large cities consisted of people who originally had come from the medium-sized towns, rather than rural population moving to large urban centers.

 Under the Sassanids, the area in cultivation in the Diyala basin reached an extent that had never been attained before, and never would be again.
 During this time, almost 8,000 square kilometers were brought into cultivation, almost totally covering the region with farmland.
 A two-field crop rotation system was likely employed during this period, just as it was in Islamic times.

 The Bata'ih first formed during the Sasanian era.
-According to al-Baladhuri, during the reign of Kubadh (r.
-488-531), the Tigris overflowed its banks and flooded large areas of productive farmland.
-Kubadh was unable to do anything about it, but after his son Khusraw I Anushirvan succeeded him, he ordered the reconstruction of dykes and was able to reclaim part of the flooded land.
+According to al-Baladhuri, during the reign of Kavad I (r.
+488–531), the Tigris overflowed its banks and flooded large areas of productive farmland.
+Kubadh was unable to do anything about it, but after his son Khosrow I succeeded him, he ordered the reconstruction of dykes and was able to reclaim part of the flooded land.
 Under Khusraw II, however, the Tigris continued to rise even higher.
 He spent huge sums of money to finance the restoration of the systems, but in vain.
 In the final years of the Sasanian empire, these projects were abandoned due to war, and local dihqans couldn't finance such major undertakings.